 • Get an image.
 Consider a headshot or environmental pic.

-• Get the speaker’s or performer’s bio—ask for a tight one-paragraph bio, and be sure to have education credentials for scholars.
+• Get the speaker’s or performer’s bio—ask for a tight one-paragraph bio, and be sure to have education

 • Include in all promotional material:

 —Cost, or free and open to the public

 • Keep it short and sweet.
 Use simple messaging with NO jargon.

 • (For virtual events only) submit your event to the Events Calendar.

 —Have photo or poster design and all details ready

 —In-person events are pulled into the calendar automatically from EMS.
 You can update the event details